kurti-vdb/Speedometer/README.md

 # Speedometer
-An iOS prototype tryout of a speedometer for cyclists.
+An iOS prototype of a speedometer for cyclists.
+It's a only a first tryout, still containing bugs and a lot of improvement is needed.
+Also, the compass does not work yet.

 ## Screenshot